advancedresearch/hooo/README.md

 are some operators which are tautological congruent.

 For example, path semantical quality and symbolic distinction are tautological congruent.

+Since Hooo can not assume congruence for all operators, it must be axiomized per operator.
+To learn more, see "source/std/cong.hooo".

 ### Symbolic distinction